WebOrigami/docs/src/content/language/tutorial.md

 - `assets` contains a stylesheet and icon
 - `images` contains sample images you can use to represent your team members

-You can pull a real folder or file into your tree by writing its name on a line by itself.
+You can pull a real folder or file into your tree by writing a `<path>` on a line by itself.
+The file will be added to the tree using the folder or file name at the end of the path.

 <span class="tutorialStep"></span> **Try it:** Update `site.ori` to add lines that pull in the `assets` and `images` folders.